 - Clinical studies, particularly drug studies, often contain objectives with the purpose of determining whether biomarkers correlate with disease state, treatment response, or risk of disease.
 Depending on study design, this analysis can be considered the early development of an IVD that is subject to 21 CFR 812 .

 - Some things to consider when deciding if 21 CFR 812 may apply are whether the targets for the analysis are specific and well-defined, how much is previously known about the biomarkers, and/or how the disease correlating signature is used.

-Additional information on Mobile Medical Apps and more examples of devices the fall into the various MMA categories can be found in the FDA Guidance for Industry and FDA Staff – Mobile Medical Applications .
+Additional information on software and mobile medical apps, and more examples of software that fall into the various regulatory oversight categories, can be found in the FDA Guidance for Industry and FDA Staff - Policy for Device Software Functions and Mobile Medical Applications .

 IDE Exemption Criteria